Brussels-Lux Study Tour

 Selected participants are expected to attend all activities organized as a part of the tour.
 In addition, all selected participants will be expected to participate in three videoconferences (one before and two after the study tour).
 As a requirement of the grant, participants will submit a lesson plan or syllabus module in August that shows how they will incorporate what they learned into the classroom.
 For an example of what previous participants have done, see our classroom resources page.

-All selected participants will receive grants providing at least 1,000€ toward the cost of their airfare to Brussels and six (6) nights double (shared) occupancy in a four-star hotel located in the EU Quarter.
+All selected participants for the 2023 cohort will receive grants providing up to $1,300 toward the cost of their airfare to Brussels and six (6) nights double (shared) occupancy in a four-star hotel located in the EU Quarter are provided.
 Hotel breakfasts are included, as is one group dinner.
-Participants will be responsible for all other meal costs, additional expenses, and any transportation expenses over 1,000€.
-There will also be a $275 USD non-refundable adminsitrative fee charged to all participants.
+Participants will be responsible for all other meal costs, additional expenses, and any transportation expenses over $1,300.
+There will also be a $275 USD non-refundable administrative fee charged to all participants.

 The ESC encourages applications from K-16 educators in any discipline with ideas for how to incorporate the European Union into their curriculum in engaging and creative ways.
 Previous successful applicants have included social studies and language arts teachers, as well as educators in business, education, pre-law, and environmental studies.
 Applicants are encouraged to explain in detail how the study tour will impact students in their classrooms, schools, and/or district.
 Applications that propose interdisciplinary, team-taught courses (maximum 2 educators) are welcome, though both teachers/educators must apply individually; please make clear in the written portions of the application with whom you are applying.

 Funding is available for educators from anywhere in the United States, though a number of slots are set aside specifically for teachers and faculty members in the regions served by the sponsoring universities: western Pennsylvania, northern West Virginia, and eastern Ohio; and North Carolina.